-Expression Result Type Description s op t unspecified S invoke C++ operator op and return another SafeNumeric type. t op s unspecified S invoke C++ operator op and return another SafeNumeric type. s1 op s2 unspecified S invoke C++ operator op and return another SafeNumeric type. prefix_op S unspecified S invoke C++ operator prefix_op and return another SafeNumeric type.
-S postfix_op unspecified S invoke C++ operator postfix_op and return another SafeNumeric type. s assign_op t S & convert t to type S and assign it to s. t assign_op s Т & convert s to type T and assign it to s.
+Expression Result Type Description s op t unspecified S invoke C++ operator op and return another SafeNumeric type. t op s unspecified S invoke C++ operator op and return another SafeNumeric type. s1 op s2 unspecified S invoke C++ operator op and return another SafeNumeric type. prefix_op S unspecified S invoke C++ operator $prefix{op}$ and return another SafeNumeric type.
+S postfix_op unspecified S invoke C++ operator $postfix_op$ and return another SafeNumeric type. s assign_op t S & convert t to type S and assign it to s. t assign_op s Τ & convert s to type T and assign it to s.
 If the value t cannot be represented as an instance of type S, it is an error.

 Expression Result Type Description S(t) S construct an instance of S from a value of type T. In this case, T is referred to as the base type of S. If the value t cannot be represented as an instance of type S, it is an exception condition is invoked.
-S S construct an uninitialized instance of S. T(s) Т implicit conversion of the value of s to type T. If the value of s cannot be correctly represented as a type T, an exception condition is invoked. static_cast <t>(s)</t> Т convert the value of s to type T. If the value of s cannot be correctly represented as a type T, an exception condition is invoked. is_safe std::true_type type trait to query whether any type S fulfills the requirements for a SafeNumeric type. base_type ::type Т Retrieve the base type of a given safe type. base_value(s) Т Retrieve the value of an instance of a safe type.
-This is equivalent to static_cast base_type >(s).
+S S construct an uninitialized instance of S. T(s) Т implicit conversion of the value of s to type T. If the value of s cannot be correctly represented as a type T, an exception condition is invoked. static_cast<t>(s)</t> Т convert the value of s to type T. If the value of s cannot be correctly represented as a type T, an exception condition is invoked. is_safe std::true_type type trait to query whether any type S fulfills the requirements for a SafeNumeric type. get_promotion_policy< s\$ Retrieve the PromotionPolicy which is used by the specified safe type. get_exception_policy< S \$ Retrieve the ExceptionPolicy which is used by the specified safe type. base_type ::type Т Retrieve the base type of a given safe type. base_value(s) Т Retrieve the value of an instance of a safe type.
+This is equivalent to static_cast <base_type&gt;(s).</base_type

-- The result of any binary operation where one or both of the operands is a SafeNumeric type is also a SafeNumeric type. - All the expressions in the above table are constexpr expressions. - Binary expressions which are not assignments and whose operands are both safe types require that promotion and exception policies of the operands be identical. - Operations on safe types are supported if and only if the same operation is supported on the underlying types.
+- The result of any binary operation where one or both of the operands is a SafeNumeric type is also a SafeNumeric type.
+The specific type is determined by the promotion rules implement in the PromotionPolicy returned by get\promotion\policy where S is the result type. - All the expressions in the above table are constexpr expressions. - Binary expressions which are not assignments and whose operands are both safe types require that promotion and exception policies of the operands be identical. - Operations on safe types are supported if and only if the same operation is supported on the underlying types.
 For example, the binary operations |, &, ^ and ~ operations defined for safe unsigned integer types.
 But they are not defined for floating point types.
 Currently the are also defined for signed integer types.
 It's not clear that this is the correct decision.
 On one hand, usage of these operators on signed types is almost certainly an error in program logic.
 But trapping this as an error conflicts with the goal of making safe types "drop-in" replacements for the corresponding built-in types.
 In light of this, these operators are currently supported as they are for normal built-in types. - Safe Numeric types will be implicitly converted to built-in types when appropriate.
 Here's an example: